iluwatar/java-design-patterns/null-object/README.md

 ---
-title: "Understanding the Null Object Pattern in Java: Design Patterns Explained"
+title: "Null Object Pattern in Java: Streamlining Error Handling with Graceful Defaults"
+shortTitle: Null Object
 description: "Learn how the Null Object Pattern simplifies your Java code by handling null references effectively.
 Discover its implementation, advantages, and practical use cases."
 category: Behavioral
 language: en